Alamantus/OversimplifiedJS/README.md

 ```
 You can find all of the keycode shortcuts on the [Keycodes](https://github.com/Alamantus/OversimplifiedJS-Engine/wiki/Keycodes) page in the wiki.
 And all of the information you could possibly need to know about Controls are on the [Controls](https://github.com/Alamantus/OversimplifiedJS-Engine/wiki/Controls) page in the wiki.

+### Make a Space
 Next you'll want to create a room.

+#### Rooms
 You create rooms in the `OS.Rooms` namespace (which has a convenient alias `OS.R`).
 The first room that Oversimplifed expects is called "Default", but you can create that room and access it with a variable like this.
 ```javascript
 var rm_FirstRoom = OS.R.Add("Default", {
 	width: 640,		// The width of the room.
 Can be bigger than the camera's width.